Terms of Reference of the External Advisory Committee on Pressure Tubes

 11. Confidentiality and non-disclosure

 - All members must sign a confidentiality agreement.
-A copy of the signed agreement must be provided to the Commission Secretariat.
+A copy of the signed agreement must be provided to the Commission Registry.
 The template agreement is attached as Annex 1 to these Terms of Reference.

 12. Amendments to the EAC Mandate and Terms of Reference